Siphon880gh/error-logger/README.md

 When you hover over a constant like `AUTH_100`, VS Code:
 1. Reads the JSDoc comment `/** Invalid credentials */`
-2. Combines it with type information
+2. Combines it with severity level and type information
 3. Displays it in a tooltip

 This provides immediate documentation without leaving your code.